SEKOIA-IO/documentation/docs/xdr/develop/quickstart.md

     # In case of a success, the status code 204 is returned by the API
     if res.status_code == 204:
-        logging.info(f"The user has been added to the community")
+        logging.info(f"The rule has been created on your community")
     # In case of authentication failed
     elif res.status_code == 401:
-        logging.error(f"Cannot invite the user.
+        logging.error(f"Cannot create the rule.
 Authentication failed: {res.status_code}") logging.error(res.text)
     # In case of another status code
     else: